He is on good footing with the world. He stands well with the

 money for being allowed to put your foot in the premises occupied by

 fellow-craftsmen.
-This word is called foot-ale by ancient
+This word is called foot-ale

 Source: Dictionary of Phrase and Fable, E. Cobham Brewer, 1894